American Samoa Longline Limited Entry Permit

 High Seas Fishing Compliance Act Permit

-This permit is required for any U.S. fishing vessel fishing outside the EEZ in international waters.
-Regulations for this permit requirement can be found at Code of Federal Regulations, Part 300.
+Required for any U.S. vessel fishing in international waters.
+Regulations for this permit requirement are found at Code of Federal Regulations, Part 300.

 Western and Central Pacific Commission Area Endorsement

-A valid Western and Central Pacific Commission (WCPFC) Area Endorsement is required for any fishing vessel of the United States used for commercial fishing for highly migratory species on the high seas in the WCPFC.
+Required for any U.S. vessel used for commercial fishing for highly migratory species on the high seas in the WCPFC Area.
 Vessels must have on board a valid High Seas Fishing Compliance Act Permit that has a valid WCPFC Area Endorsement.

 Marine Mammal Authorization Program (MMAP) Certificate

-The Pacific Islands Regional Office automatically issues the MMAP Certificate to each vessel registered to an American Samoa longline permit because the fishery is classified as a Category II fishery under the Marine Mammal Protection Act.
-A valid MMAP Certificate must be on-board the vessel when fishing.
-Permit holders do not have to apply for the MMAP Certificate, but replacement certificates may be downloaded here.
+Required on board the vessel when fishing.
+Permit holders do not have to apply for the MMAP Certificate—the NOAA Fisheries Pacific Islands Regional Office issues the MMAP Certificate to each vessel registered to an American Samoa longline permit because the fishery is a Category II fishery under the Marine Mammal Protection Act.
+Replacement certificates may be downloaded here.

 Protected Species Workshop Certificate

-Every year longline vessel owners and operators must attend and be certified for completion of a workshop conducted by NOAA Fisheries on interaction mitigation techniques for sea turtles, seabirds, and other protected species.
+Required on board the vessel when fishing.
+Every year, longline vessel owners and operators must attend and be certified for completion of a workshop conducted by NOAA Fisheries on interaction mitigation techniques for sea turtles, seabirds, and other protected species.
 Visit the Protected Species Workshop page for more information.